 Verses 11: "He came to his own, and his own people did not receive him."

-The privilege of being a child of God is the greatest privilege afforded by life on earth, but it is impossible to earn, it is by the grace of God only.
+The privilege of being a child of God is the highest privilege afforded by life on earth, but it is impossible to earn, it is by the grace of God only.

 Verse 14: "And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth."

-"Grace upon Grace:" Although grace and truth were clearly present in the law, the ultimata expression would come through the realization that "the Word was God," (Jesus).
+"Grace upon Grace:" Although grace and truth were clearly present in the law, the ultimate expression would come through the realization that "the Word was God," (Jesus).
 All blessings come from God.

 Verses 17-18: "For the law was given through Moses; grace and truth came through Jesus Christ.
-18 No one has ever seen God; the only God, who is at the Father’s side, he has made him known.
+No one has ever seen God; the only God, who is at the Father’s side, he has made him known."

-John's revelation that the word (Jesus) was God, was as the star that announced his birth, blazing forth the truth to all generations.
-His very life being the Light of all mankind.
+John's revelation that the "Word was God," was much like the star that announced his birth, blazing forth the truth to all generations.
+His very life is the Light of all humankind.